Tunode/Tunode/README.md

 - 👋 Hi, I’m @Tunode
 - 👀 I’m interested all most all tecnology.
-- 🌱 I’m currently learning Python (mysql)
+- 🌱 I’m currently learning about LLM (Ollama / open webui)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on life.
-- 📫 How to reach me ...
-Tunodemg@gmail.com

 <!---
 Tunode/Tunode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.